SMAC-Group/ptds2018_website/content/tutorials/style.md

 * While developing a package, specify arguments by name.

-* The required (with no default value) arguments should be first, followed by optional arguemnts.
+* The required (with no default value) arguments should be first, followed by optional arguments.

     ```{toml}
     # Good